 Patients may see a weight reduction ranging from 1 to 2 pounds each week.
 However, it is more probable that they would lose one to three pounds per week.
 The average rate of weekly weight reduction often slows down between twelve and 18 months following the procedure.
 During your first meeting with the surgeon, we will go through the possible outcomes, how much weight you may expect to lose, and the positive adverse effects you can anticipate experiencing.

+There are certain differences between an adjustable gastric banding and procedures like gastric sleeve and gastric bypass surgery.
 Surgery to create an adjustable gastric band has several benefits; however, several drawbacks are also associated with the procedure.
 The gastric bypass procedure has been found to result in weight reduction that is faster and sustained over a longer time.
 The fact that virtually all of the belly and the first 2 feet of the intestine are skipped through contributes to the minuscule amount of malabsorption that results, leading to the remarkable weight reduction that follows.
 To this day, patients who have had gastric bypass surgery have reported much more consistent weight reduction results than those who have undergone other stomach restriction treatments.

 In addition, more than twenty per cent of all adjustable gastric banding procedures performed in the United States are required to undergo modifications during the first few years after the initial process.
 Revisional surgery may be necessary when there are issues with the device itself or when weight reduction results are inadequate.
 Weight loss and metabolic medicine specialists often undertake this kind of revision surgery.